coollog/gitcd/README.md

 gcd coollog/gitcd.git
 gcd coollog/gitcd
 gcd gitcd # If you have used repos under coollog/ before.

+# This makes another clone under ~/github2.
+GITCD_HOME=~/github2 gcd coollog/gitcd

+# This navigates to the directory in your GOPATH.
+GITCD_HOME=$GOPATH/src/github.com gcd coollog/gitcd
 ```

 When the name is ambiguous (just the repo name like `gitcd` rather than `coollog/gitcd`), `gitcd` tries to find the name under owners in the order in which they were last used.
 For example, if `gitcd` had used `foo/`, `bar/`, and `cat/` (in that order), `gcd dog` would try to find `dog` in `cat/dog`, then `bar/dog`, then `foo/dog`.